EducationMedical cannabis and endometriosis symptom management

 Endometriosis can be an incredibly debilitating and difficult condition to live with, causing pain during intercourse and menstruation, as well as fatigue, and gastrointestinal issues.
 Conventional pain-relieving options, such as opioids, have been proven to be somewhat ineffective in managing pain from endometriosis, and women suffering from the debilitating condition are up to four times as likely to fall into the trap of opioid addiction.

-And this is where medical cannabis may be able to play a crucial role.
+And this is where medical cannabis may be able to help endometriosis.
 Studies have shown that medical cannabis can help to alleviate painful symptoms of endometriosis, as well as help to reduce anxiety and improve sleep quality.
 There is also emerging research pointing towards the fact that, when patients are provided with medical cannabis, they are able to reduce the level of opioid medications they consume, decreasing their risk of dependence.

 Before we go any further, it is essential to point out that medicinal cannabis should never be viewed as a cure for endometriosis.